Maxim-Mazurok/google-api-typings-generator/gapi.client.dfareporting-v5/readme.md

 await gapi.client.dfareporting.dynamicFeeds.insert({});

 /*
 Retransforms a dynamic feed.
+Only draft feeds can be retransformed (i.e. the feed has not been published).
 */
 await gapi.client.dfareporting.dynamicFeeds.retransform({
   dynamicFeedId: 'dynamicFeedId',
 });

 /*
 Updates a new dynamic feed.
+For draft feeds, only Element can be updated.
+For published feeds, only FeedSchedule can be updated.
+Other fields will be ignored.
 */
 await gapi.client.dfareporting.dynamicFeeds.update({});

 /*
-Generates code for a dynamic profile.
+Generates code for a dynamic profile, which will need unescaping.
 */
 await gapi.client.dfareporting.dynamicProfiles.generateCode({
   dynamicProfileId: 'dynamicProfileId',